jdhurwitz/ProximityPass/ProtocolSpecification.md

 Note: this packet should not end in a newline character.
 This is for convenience when storing the data on disk.

-The server does not need to reply
+The server should not not reply to an `FFT` request.